wolfwashere/GhostC2/README.md

 # 👻 GhostC2

 GhostC2 is a modular, encrypted, post-exploitation command-and-control (C2) framework built with Python and Flask.
 It features real-time WebSocket communication, polymorphic payload generation, operator authentication, and optional `.exe` packaging.

+Check out the wiki for an Operator Quickstart Guide.

 ---